turingschool-examples/quote_finder/README.md

 I'm taken to '/author'
 And I see that authors name, bio, and a link to their Wikipedia page
 ```
+Note: The API defaults to a fuzzy search, but there are other options you can specify.

 ### Extension 2 -- User Story 3
 ```